Mastectomy and Vascular Access

-Vascular Access for a patient who had a Mastectomy requires the Clinician to evaluate additional facts and data.
-This page describes important factors for the Vascular Access Clinician to consider.
+Mastectomy with lymph node removal often requires the Vascular Access clinician to address additional facts and data.
+This page describes important factors for the Vascular Access Clinician to consider to reduce the risk of Lymphedema and associated infections in Mastectomy patients.

 Mastectomy Breast Cancer Lymph Node Dissection